AchrafKassioui/SpriteKitExplorer/README.md

 ## Usage

-Download the Xcode project, and navigate the many files with code samples.
+Download the Xcode project and navigate the many files with code samples.
 The result of the code usually works on the live preview in Xcode.